SalK91/convex_optimization/docs/19_optimizationalgo.md

-# Chapter 9: Algorithms for Convex Optimization
+# Chapter 12: Algorithms for Convex Optimization
 In Chapters 2–8 we built the mathematics of convex optimization: linear algebra (Chapter 2), gradients and Hessians (Chapter 3), convex sets (Chapter 4), convex functions (Chapter 5), subgradients (Chapter 6), KKT conditions (Chapter 7), and duality (Chapter 8).

 Now we answer the practical question:

-**How do we actually solve convex optimization problems in practice?**
+How do we actually solve convex optimization problems in practice?

 This chapter develops the major algorithmic families used to solve convex problems.
 Our goal is not only to describe each method, but to explain: